The first battle of the Great Boer War, also known as the Battle of Dundee, fought in Northern Natal on 20th October 1899

 Automatic weapons were used by the British usually mounted on special carriages accompanying the mounted infantry or cavalry.

-Winner: The British; but a Pyrrhic victory that achieved little in holding up the Boer invasion of Natal.
+Winner of the Battle of Talana Hill: The British; but a Pyrrhic victory that achieved little in holding up the Boer invasion of Natal.

 18th Hussars: later the 13th/18th Royal Hussars and now the Light Dragoons.